 Southwest Native American Rings (Navajo, Zuni, Hopi): 1960 to Present

-One of the most important and integral parts of American History is Native American History.
-Southwest Native American artwork is a reflection of not just 19th century Native American culture, but the relationship of that culture with Mexican and American settlers of the time.
+One of the most important and integral parts of American history involves the history of Native Americans.
+Southwest Native American artwork is a reflection not just of 19th century Native American culture, but also the relationship of that culture with Mexican and American settlers of the time.
 Much of the silver work shows Mexican influence in both style and technique.
-What is more interesting how that work evolved: the artistry and innovations that brought about modern Southwest jewelry is simply astounding.
+What is more interesting is how that work evolved: the artistry and innovations that brought about modern Southwest jewelry is simply astounding.

 Classic Cowboy Rings

-There was once a time when a young boy’s favorite time was his cowboy hero’s radio or television program.
-Stars like Roy Rogers, Gene Autry, and Tom Mix became icons for their portrayal of rough riding cowboys of the silver screen.
+Once upon a time, a young boy’s favorite entertainment was his cowboy hero’s radio or television program.
+Stars like Roy Rogers, Gene Autry, and Tom Mix became icons for their portrayal of rough-riding cowboys of the silver screen.
 Characters like the Lone Ranger took cowboy mythos to a whole new level.
-An enormous amount of novelty rings were created during this era: gun rings, decoder rings, picture rings, spyglass rings, etc. We’ve compiled a healthy collection of these beautiful pieces of popular culture.
+An enormous number of novelty rings were created during this era: gun rings, decoder rings, picture rings, spyglass rings, etc. We’ve compiled a healthy collection of these imaginative pieces of popular culture.

 Superbowl Ring Reproductions

 We’ve all seen the “bling” Superbowl champions wear on their ring fingers.
 These one of a kind rings — although there’s one for every member of the team — are made from precious metals and diamonds.
 Lots of people would like to see them, and you can.
 Keith purchased a complete set of Superbowl ring reproductions — economically made with cubic zirconia, not diamonds.